internetstandards/Internet.nl/documentation/Docker-development-environment.md

 For requirements and setup of the development environment please first refer to the [Getting started](Docker-getting-started.md) document.

+For development a Docker Compose version of at least `3.32.0` is required.
+Which is included in Orbstack `v1.9.4` or can be installed manually using these [instructions](https://docs.docker.com/compose/install/linux/#install-the-plugin-manually):

 ## Development cycle

 There are multiple to iterate over changes and rebuilding/restarting the development environment depending on what kind of changes are made.
 Some will be quicker than others because not everything is rebuild.
 Others are more complete/safe as they rebuild everything but might be a little slower.